-“The days of the larger-than-life, market-share driven management are over in this business -- and that’s a good thing,” United Continental Holdings (UAL.N: Quote) CEO Jeff Smisek said at an investor conference this month.
+“The days of the larger-than-life, market-share driven management are over in this business — and that’s a good thing,” United Continental Holdings UAL.N CEO Jeff Smisek said at an investor conference this month.

 Airline CEOs “are very focused on being professional managers” and on “providing appropriate returns for our shareholders.”

 With fewer big carriers competing, ticket prices have risen.
 The average fare rose about 8 percent to $375 in the third quarter of 2012, compared with $346 in 2008, according to the U.S. Bureau of Transportation Statistics.